Btlmd/jittor-GAN-jittor_TSIT/README.md

 ## Dataset Preprocessing

-We made no modifications to the images provided, but we manually constructed three subsets of the training set, i.e.
+We made no modifications to the images provided before they're fed into our network, but we manually constructed three subsets of the training set, i.e.

 1. `Total`.
 Containing the original 10,000 images.
 2. `Selection I`.
 Manually remove some images from `Total`, 8115 images left.